-Hanna Perkins’ philosophy is to invest wholeheartedly in these critical years.
-It’s a short period that will set the direction of a child’s entire life, and we are committed to helping parents and children get it right.
+This short period is both exciting and stressful, and it will set the direction of a child’s entire life.
+We’re committed to helping parents and children get it right.

 Essentials of our philosophy:

 - Preschool-age children are moving from dependence to independence.

 - Parents are the most important partners in a successful pre-school experience.

 - Success at this stage establishes a lifetime of important skills and behaviors.